-Whether it's Shakira's latest chart-topping single or a trio of Vallenato singers on a beach, Colombian music plays an integral role in Colombian life.
+Whether it's Shakira's latest chart-topping single, a trio of Vallenato singers on a beach, or the majestic sound of the National Anthem of Colombia, Colombian music plays an integral role in Colombian life.

 Colombia has an enormous diversity of sounds and rhythms most of which have a strong connection to a particular area of the country.

-Colombian music can be divided into 4 main regions; the Caribbean (or Atlantic) coast, the Pacific Coast, the Andes, and the Plains.
+The music of Colombia can be divided into 4 main regions; the Caribbean (or Atlantic) coast, the Pacific Coast, the Andes, and the Plains.

 By far the most popular rhythm on the Caribbean coast of Colombia is Vallenato, a class of music in which the accordion plays a central role.